-A U.S. District Court Jury pating in the match, and under last Thursday returned a verdict in favor of the University of Notre Dame in companion suits arising from a left eye injury to M. Reagan Burkholder during an impromptu fencing match in from the suit.
-1963.
+A U.S. District Court Jury last Thursday returned a verdict in favor of the University of M. Reagan Burkholder during an impromptu fencing match in from the suit.

 Reagan, now a reporter for the Neenah, Wisconsin newspaper, is a 1966 graduate of Notre Dame and a former WSND Station manager.
 He claimed in his suit that the University had been negligent in permitting the foils to be kept on the wall of a student's room in Breen-Philips Hall and further contended that "friendly" fencing matches of this kind had not been uncommon at that time.